spinalcordtoolbox/spinalcordtoolbox/dev/template_preprocessing/README.md

     pipeline_template.py
     =======

         - Process is done for each subject.
 The process is done independently for T2 and T1 which leads to the creation of two templates: one for T2 and one for T1.
-Then registering this two templates onto one another can be done.
+Then registering those two templates onto one another can be done.

         - the list of commands is included in the file: pipeline_template.py